ansys/scade-apitools/doc/source/examples.rst

        > cd examples\query_type

 #.
-Run a Python 3.7 or 3.10 session depending on the release of SCADE installed on your computer.
+Run a Python 3.7 or 3.10 session, depending on the SCADE release installed on your computer.

    .. code:: bash